 Directors and officers of the Company are required to file insider reports with SEDI the System for Electronic Disclosure by Insiders at www.sedi.ca and file their reports individually.
-To the best of the Company's knowledge, as at April 15, 2009, the directors and officers of the Company, as a group, held approximately as a group beneficially own, directly or indirectly, 8,041,898 common shares of the Company, representing 19% of the issued and outstanding common shares of the Company.
+To the best of the Company's knowledge, as at December 31, 2010, the directors and officers of the Company, as a group, held approximately as a group beneficially own, directly or indirectly, 9,513,031 common shares of the Company, representing 19.13% of the issued and outstanding common shares of the Company.

-Of the 8,041,898 common shares a total of 2,631,667 are subject to stock options granted but not exercised and 5,300,731 common shares are held by Pacific Canada Resources Inc. Pacific Canada Resources Inc., a private company, of which Dr. Ken Cai has more than a 10% interest.
+Of the 9,513,031 common shares a total of 3,564,900 are subject to stock options granted but not exercised and 5,246,731 common shares are held by Pacific Canada Resources Inc. Pacific Canada Resources Inc., a private company, of which Dr. Ken Cai has more than a 10% interest.
 The Company is required to have an audit committee, the committee members are: Robert Callander, Michael Doggett and Malcolm Clay.
 The Company also has a Compensation and Nominations Committee.
-For additional information regarding the Company's corporate governance practices and committee charters, please refer to the attached Schedules A, B, C & D.